Guides / The Complete Moving Plan

 Declutter first, pack second.

-Before a single box gets taped shut, go through your things.
+Before you pack a single box, go through your things.
 Sort everything into four piles:

 Sell โ€” Things with value you no longer need โ€” Marktplaats, Vinted